JuliaMolSim/Molly.jl/docs/src/documentation.md

 - [`TreeNeighborFinder`](@ref)

 The recommended neighbor finder is [`CellListMapNeighborFinder`](@ref) on CPU, [`GPUNeighborFinder`](@ref) on NVIDIA GPUs and [`DistanceNeighborFinder`](@ref) on other GPUs.
-When using a neighbor finder you should in general also use an interaction cutoff (see [Cutoffs](@ref)) with a cutoff distance less than the neighbor finder distance.
+When using a classical neighbor finder you should in general also use an interaction cutoff (see [Cutoffs](@ref)) with a cutoff distance less than the neighbor finder distance.
 The difference between the two should be larger than an atom can move in the time of the `n_steps` defined by the neighbor finder.

-The exception is [`GPUNeighborFinder`](@ref), which uses the algorithm from [Eastman and Pande 2010](https://doi.org/10.1002/jcc.21413) to avoid calculating a neighbor list and should have `dist_cutoff` set to the interaction cutoff distance.
+[`GPUNeighborFinder`](@ref) follows a different CUDA-specific path based on the tiled GPU strategy of [Eastman and Pande 2010](https://doi.org/10.1002/jcc.21413).
+Instead of materializing a conventional neighbor list, it stores sparse excluded and special pairs and lets the CUDA pairwise kernels reorder atoms, build per-tile masks and cache a compact list of interacting `32x32` tiles internally.
+Accordingly, [`find_neighbors`](@ref) returns `nothing` for [`GPUNeighborFinder`](@ref).
+When using it, set `dist_cutoff` to the interaction cutoff distance, `dist_neighbors` to the tile-search cutoff, and `n_steps_reorder` to the number of steps between reorder and tile-list refresh passes.

 ## Analysis